 An auto accident can happen at any time, causing serious injury and significant property damage.
-If you find yourself in this situation, call the lawyers at Bowers & Fawcett, LLC, immediately.
+If you find yourself in this situation, call the lawyers at Bowers Fawcett & Hurst, LLC, immediately.
 We have more than four decades of experience representing victims of auto accidents.
 Our team of attorneys and staff can handle all aspects of your claim.

 Procedures in car accident cases vary depending on the circumstances.
 The first step of any auto accident case is to examine the accident itself and its cause.
 Interviewing witnesses and investigating the accident scene may be necessary to establish the cause of the accident.
 If there are no witnesses, we may be able to piece together evidence found at the scene to determine what actually happened.
 Important pieces of evidence include the point of collision on the vehicle, the amount of damage done to all vehicles involved in the crash and any skid marks on the road that could provide insight into what happened.
 Therefore, do not delay.
 Contact our office immediately.